+1 Sanctuary

 The edge case in her simulation is a conversation with a -1 resident in her third month who asks her directly why she came down.
 She gives the honest answer.
 He listens, considers it, and says: so you got everything you wanted and left because it worked.
 She has no immediate response.
 The implant logs a 2.3 second processing delay before she speaks — the longest such delay recorded in her file in six years.

 She filed for permanent -1 residency fourteen months after her descent.
-The process required the same psychological screening as voluntary -3 descent — voluntary renunciation of ascension eligibility is legally binding and irreversible, and the system does not allow a citizen to seal that pathway without verifying the decision is deliberate, informed, and uncoerced.
+The process required the same psychological screening as voluntary permanent residency in -3 — voluntary renunciation of ascension eligibility is legally binding and irreversible, and the system does not allow a citizen to seal that pathway without verifying the decision is deliberate, informed, and uncoerced.
 She passed in eleven minutes.
 The screening officer noted, with characteristic understatement, that her reasoning was among the most articulate the office had processed.
 Sanctuary status formally relinquished.
 CCD qualification archived rather than deleted.
 The renunciation sealed — legally binding, irreversible, by her own hand.

 She marked the day in her personal archive with a single line: I found the room where I don't already know the answer.